SwiftWinds/svelte-eslint-prettier-template/README.md

 # svelte-eslint-prettier-template
-A Svelte 3 template with Eslint and Prettier preconfigured
+A Svelte 3 template with ESLint and Prettier preconfigured